JasmineA04/ArchLinux-Project-Documentation/README.md

   ````

 ## Change Console Font:
-- Change console font: If you wish for your font to remain the same, then the following commands wont’t be necessary.
+- Change console font: If you wish for your font to remain the same, then the following commands won’t be necessary.
 - Command:
   ````
 	ls /usr/share/kbd/consolefonts/   # List all of the fonts